-The Pleistocene left strong traces due to the multiple ice ages, especially in the northern hemisphere.
+The Pleistocene left strong traces due to the multiple ice ages, especially in the Northern hemisphere.
 The flora in Europe became impoverished.
 Many genera died out, while they are still found in North America and East Asia.
 There, N-S escape was easier.
 In Europe, on the other hand, the W-E course of the Alps blocked escape and return.

-In parts of the Sahara, the ice ages were temporarily noticeable as rain, i.e. as pluvial periods, whereas in the tropics they were more noticeable as dry periods.
+In parts of the Sahara, the ice ages were temporarily noticeable as rainy, i.e. as pluvial periods, whereas in the tropics they were more noticeable as dry periods.

 For this reason, it is essential to consider the historical factor when dealing with the vegetation of zonobiomes that span several floral kingdoms.
 This is particularly true for zonobiome IV with winter rainfall, which consists of sub-areas in Holarctic, Neotropical, Australis and Capensis.
-It is convenient to divide this into five vegetation-historical biome groups (Mediterranean, Californian, Middle Chilean, Australis, and Capensis, which differ greatly by floral stock despite similar life forms.
+It is convenient to divide this into five vegetation-historical biome groups (Mediterranean, Californian, Middle Chilean, Australis, and Capensis, which differ greatly by floral stock despite similar life forms).

 Due to their isolation, islands are also often characterized by strong endemism, i.e. by many species that occur only on them and nowhere else.
 In percentages of the total flora, the figures given in ◘ Table B-1 are given for the individual islands or island groups.

 Endemism is more pronounced the further the islands are from the mainland and the longer they have been isolated, but ocean currents also play a role.
+Recently many species had been introduced to most of the islands, thus a mixed vegetation is now present.

 6 Coevolution and symbioses